-Intrusion of Solitude
+- Intrusion of Solitude

 While taking photographs of someone in public would not count, using a long range camera to take photographs of someone inside his or her home would qualify.
-One or two unsolicited telephone calls may not constitute a privacy invasion, but incessant harassment by calling over and over again after being asked to stop would.
-Unlike other forms of invasion of privacy, intrusion on solitude does not require any publication of private facts or images -- the act of intrusion alone violates the law.
+One or two unsolicited telephone calls may not constitute a privacy invasion, but incessant harassment by calling repeatedly after being asked to stop would.
+Unlike other forms of invasion of privacy, intrusion of solitude does not require any publication of private facts or images—the act of intrusion alone violates the law.

-Appropriation of Name or Likeness
+2. Appropriation of Name or Likeness

 This is not always the case, though.
 For example, a private detective who impersonates someone else in order to obtain otherwise confidential information has invaded that person's privacy.
 The recognition of this tort is similar to a property right; in other words, a person's name and likeness are treated as that person's property.
 For celebrities, this is often referred to as "right of publicity."

 Example: In 2005, an advertising agency approached musician Tom Waits with regard to an ad campaign for a new automobile.
 Waits, who has a distinctive and easily recognizable voice, declined.
 So the advertisers hired someone who sounds like him to do the soundtrack, prompting Waits to sue the automaker for appropriating his likeness.

-Public Disclosure of Private Facts
+3. Public Disclosure of Private Facts

 For example, a woman about to deliver a baby via caesarian section agrees to allow the operation to be filmed for educational purposes only; but instead it is shown to the public in a commercial theater.
 This is an invasion of her privacy.
 However, publishing an article about a politician known for his family values rhetoric but who has been having an affair with a staffer is of public concern and therefore not an invasion of his privacy.
 New York and some other states do not recognize this type of claim.

 Example: In 1931, the maiden name of a former prostitute who was acquitted of murder was revealed in a film about the case.
 Since the trial, she had moved to another city, gotten married and adopted a new lifestyle.
 Her new friends were unaware of her past, so the disclosure of this true but embarrassing information was deemed an invasion of her privacy.

 A false light claim is similar to a defamation claim in that it allows an individual to sue for the public disclosure of information that is misleading (or puts that person in a "false light"), but not technically false.
 The key difference is that defamation claims only apply to the public broadcasting of false information; and as with defamation, sometimes First Amendment protections prevail.